Bannu District

-This district constitutes one of the 26 districts that collectively form the Khyber Pakhtunkhwa province.
-It borders North Waziristan to the northwest, Karak to the northeast, Lakki Marwat and Bettani to the southeast, and South Waziristan to the southwest.
-It is represented in the provincial assembly by four MPAs.

 Cloth weaving, sugar mills and the manufacturing of cotton fabrics, machinery and equipment are the major industries in Bannu.
 It is also known for its weekly Jumma fair.

+Geography

-The district forms a basin drained by the Kurram and Gambila (or Tochi) rivers, which originate in the hills of Waziristan.
-Although Bannu is surrounded by rugged and dry mountains, it is a fertile place, and early English visitors had been known to refer to it as a "paradise" – see the description by Edwardes quoted by Thornton.
+District borders North Waziristan to the northwest, Karak to the northeast, Lakki Marwat and Bettani to the southeast, and South Waziristan to the southwest.
+It is represented in the provincial assembly by four MPAs.
+It is surrounded by rugged and dry mountains, it is a fertile place, and early English visitors had been known to refer to it as a "paradise" – see the description by Edwardes quoted by Thornton.

-Physical features

 The district forms a basin drained by the Kurram River, Gambila River and Tochi river which originate in the hills of Waziristan.
 Extending its reach to the base of the frontier hills, the Bannu Valley unfolds as an asymmetrical oval, spanning 60 miles (97 km) from north to south and 40 miles (64 km) from east to west.

 History

 The history of Bannu goes back to prehistoric times due to its strategic location.
 Notably, Sheri Khan Tarakai is an ancient settlement site located in the Bannu District.
 Here, remnants bear witness to the presence of the most ancient village settlement within the Bannu region.
 This site witnessed occupation from the late fifth century to the early third millennium BC.

 The sacred texts of Zend Avesta and Vendidad mentions Varəna, the Avestan predecessor of the name for Bannu, as one of the sixteen most beautiful and perfect lands created by Ahura Mazda.
 Bannu is the homeland and birthplace of Fereydun.

-Malik Dilasa Khan had also fought a successful battle against the sikh empire. in which he killed one of the prominent Sikh Military commander Jai Singh Atariwala in the Battle of Bannu.
+Malik Dilasa Khan had also fought a successful battle against the Sikh Empire. in which he killed one of the prominent Sikh Military commander Jai Singh Atariwala in the Battle of Bannu.

 British era (1849–1947)

 Bannu District was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
 After the British annexation of Punjab, then including parts of the North-West Frontier Province (NWFP), the valley was administered by Herbert Edwardes.
-As a result of his administration, the region became a source of strong support, during the Indian Rebellion of 1857.
-Although the valley itself was peaceful, it was subject to incursions from the Waziri tribes of the Tochi Valley and the neighbouring hills.
+In 1857 revolt the valley was peaceful, it was subject to incursions from the Waziri tribes of the Tochi Valley and the neighbouring hills.
 The primary export of the region was wheat, Salt and alum were also quarried at Kalabagh.

 As of 1911, the Indus had no bridges within the district, but was navigable for local boats throughout its course of 76 mi.

 Hindus and Sikhs of Bannu migrating to India during the partition of 1947.